opendocsg/slw-judgments-backfill/2012_SGHC_249/report.md

  (b) any arrangement carried out for bona fide commercial reasons and had not as one of its main purposes the avoidance or reduction of tax.

-63     Tax law is a creature of statute and interpretation of particular tax provisions must start from their express words: _JD Ltd v Comptroller of Income Tax_ [2006] 1 SLR(R) 484 at [46] and [56] (“ _JD Ltd_ ”).
+63     Tax law is a creature of statute and interpretation of particular tax provisions must start from their express words: _JD Ltd v Comptroller of Income Tax_ <span class="citation">[2006] 1 SLR(R) 484</span> at [46] and [56] (“ _JD Ltd_ ”).
 Looking squarely at the express words of s 33, one would notice that there is a clear two-part structure to s 33:

  (a) Section 33(1) sets out three specific circumstances, at least one of which must be fulfilled before the Comptroller may exercise his powers under s 33(1).
 The purpose or effect of the arrangement in question must be to: